Valentin Chmerkovskiy: Dancing with the Stars

 Chmerkovskiy first appeared on season 2, February 10, 2006, as a student of his brother during Week 6.
 The students were: Valentin & Valeriya Kozharinova, Sergei Onik & Michelle Glazarov and Boris Leokumovich & Nicole Volynets.
 The couples performed two numbers.

 Chmerkovskiy then appeared once again on season 4 results show on May 8, 2007.
 He starred in a dance-off against his brother, Maksim Chmerkovskiy.

 Chmerkovskiy appeared on the season 10 results show on April 6, 2010.
 He did a country western themed routine with his brother Maksim, Edyta Śliwińska and Snejana Petrova.

 He appeared on the season 11 results show on October 5, 2010, performing a music and dance duel against Mark Ballas.
 While performing to the song "Toxic" by Britney Spears, Val played the violin and danced with Lacey Schwimmer.

 In season 13, Chmerkovskiy was partnered with model and actress Elisabetta Canalis.
 They were eliminated second, finishing in 11th place.

 In season 14, Chmerkovskiy was partnered with comedian and talk show host Sherri Shepherd.
 On Rock Week (Week 4) of Dancing with the Stars, they were the third couple to be eliminated, finishing in 10th place.

 Chmerkovskiy danced as a professional partner in season 15 with season 1 winner, Kelly Monaco.
 They finished in third place in the season finale.

 For season 16, Chmerkovskiy was partnered with Disney Channel's Shake It Up star, Zendaya.
 On May 21, Zendaya and Val came in second place behind Derek Hough and Kellie Pickler.

-For season 17, he paired with film and television actress Elizabeth Berkley Lauren.
-Despite receiving high scores, they were eliminated on week 9, finishing in sixth place.
+For season 17, he paired with film and television actress Elizabeth Berkley.
+Despite receiving high scores, including the season's first perfect score, they were unexpectedly eliminated on week 9, finishing in sixth place.

 For season 18, he paired with actress and author Danica McKellar.
 They were eliminated on Week 8 and ended in sixth place.

 For season 19, he was paired with Pretty Little Liars actress Janel Parrish.
 They made it to the finals and finished in third place.

 For season 20, he was paired with actress and singer Rumer Willis.
 On May 19, 2015, Willis and Chmerkovskiy were crowned the winners, marking Chmerkovskiy's first win.

 For season 21, he was partnered with R&B singer and reality television star, Tamar Braxton.
 On November 11, 2015, Braxton revealed that she had to withdraw from the competition due to health issues.